Key Facts

 What fruits and vegetables have a low glycemic index?

 Vegetables such as asparagus, broccoli, carrots, cauliflower, celery, cucumber, green beans, spinach, tomatoes, and zucchini and fruits such as apples, berries, grapes, oranges, peaches, and plums have a low glycemic index.
-Fruits and vegetables with more sugar or starch have a higher glycemic index (such as dried fruit, tropical fruit, corn, potatoes, squash, and peas).
+Fruits and vegetables with more sugar or starch, such as dried fruit, tropical fruit, corn, potatoes, squash, and peas, have a higher glycemic index.

 Should I avoid dairy, sugar, gluten, or soy?

-There is no current scientific data to support restricting or avoiding specific food groups or types of foods in order to improve PCOS symptoms.
+There is no current scientific data to support restricting or avoiding specific food groups to improve PCOS symptoms.
 Following the dietary advice presented here, in addition to exercising, are healthy ways to manage weight and decrease symptoms.

-If I choose the right foods, do I still need to be worried about the amount of food I eat?
+If I choose the right foods, do I still need to pay attention to the amount of food I eat?

 Yes; in addition to what you eat, how much you eat also affects your insulin levels.
 For example, your insulin will go up much more if you have 3 cups of pasta than if you have 1 cup of pasta, even if the pasta is whole grain.
-This means it’s usually better to have several small meals and snacks during the day than it is to have a few really big meals.
-Having more frequent smaller meals and snacks will keep your insulin level lower throughout the day.
+This means it’s usually better to have several small meals and snacks throughout the day than it is to have a few really big meals.
+Having more frequent smaller meals and snacks will keep your insulin level lower and help you avoid big spikes in blood sugar levels throughout the day.

 What is the Nutrition Facts label?